squid-cache/squid-cache.github.io/ProgrammingGuide/Bootstrap.rst

 ## if you want to have a table of comments remove the heading hashes from the next line
 ## <<TableOfContents>>

 The '''bootstrap.sh''' script runs a number of autotools to prepare ./configure and related magic.
+See [[DeveloperResources]] for the tools required by this script.

 It doesn't always work.
 Here are some errors and solutions: